BSmith156/Hypercube-Viewer/README.md

 ## Usage

-To run it from inside the project directory
+To run it as a script
 ```sh
 python hypercube_viewer.py
 ```